-313 Advanced Bible Study Methods Hendricks A study of advanced principles of Bible study with special emphasis on the following methods: synthetic, historical, analytic, topical, theological, biographical, and devotional.
+313 Advanced Bible Study Methods Hendricks

+A study of advanced principles of Bible study with special emphasis on the following methods: synthetic, historical, analytic, topical, theological, biographical, and devotional.
 Prerequisite: two years of Seminary study.

 Elective, spring semester, even-numbered years.
 2 hours.
-Offered 1973-74.
+Offered 1975-76.

-314 The Bible in English Translations Rvrie
+314 The Bible in English Translations Ryrie

 A study of the ancestry, language, and literary forms and characteristics of the English versions of the Scriptures.
 The historic background of modern versions, the archaic words, forms, grammar, figures of speech, and literary masterpieces are studied in order that the student may be prepared to explain the peculiarities of the text.
-Elective.
-2 hours.